 Each month we take a moment to recognize a Chapter Member and share a little bit about them.
 We hope you find their stories engaging!

 How long have you been a member of ATD Hawkeye Chapter?
-Off and on for 15 Years
+I am not really sure but at least 25 years.

 RECENT MEMBER SPOTLIGHTS

 Would you like to be featured in the Member Spotlight?
 Submit your information HERE!